 Have you ever tried to turn off one of your favourite shows in the middle?
 It’s hard.
 They use so many psychological hooks that it is very difficult to walk away.
 Our society doesn’t help, since it is assumed that everyone is eagerly watching the latest popular shows.

-Think about this – I know who Jon Snow and Sheldon are and I haven’t watched a television show, of any type, in over six years.
+Think about this – I know who Jon Snow and Sheldon are and I haven’t watched a modern television show, of any type, in over six years.
 People talk about these characters as though they are real people.
 Based on all the known effects of television, and with what I’ve heard about Game of Thrones, by the way, I would never willingly watch it.

 We ditched the television about six years ago, and I honestly can not say that I regret it.
 What about you?
 Could you turn off the television – and leave it off?
 You’ll be healthier, happier and have better relationships, which seems like a wonderful exchange.